@eleanorkerrpatton on Instagram

 Recycled sterling silver encases shattered mirror, bonded by seams of golden dust.
 Signs of past damage become something to be admired and celebrated.
-In the tradition of Kintsugi, the Japanese art of repairing pottery with lacquer and gold dust, I endeavor to show the beauty of damaged things.
+In the tradition of Kintsugi, the Japanese art of repairing pottery with lacquer and gold dust, Eleanor endeavours to show the beauty of damaged things.
 The philosophy of Kintsugi treats damage and repair as part of the history of the object, rather than something to disguise.

 Mirror reflects ones self, each one is repaired with gold which has historically been used to heal physical illness, here that is open to interpretation.